Momelez-Mchunu/LoginCLI-Application/README.md

 * if username already exists, the user is prompted to enter another username
 * the user is then prompted for a password, if password is empty the user is given another chance to enter a password
 * if password is empty again, the program then exist.
+* The passwor is stored in a database as key and salt for encryption and decryption purposes

 Libraries used:

 SQLite3 - used for connecting the database and executing SQL statement

 GetPass - used for masking the password as the user enters it.

+hashlib - used for password hashing, instead of having plain text passwords